 The need to manage online reputation in China

-There is several apps to use in order to get more visibility online but it also need to be managed.
-The ranking, the rating, comments and quality of the information are important things to attract consumers.
+There are several apps to use in order to get more visibility online but it also needs to be managed.
+The ranking, ratings, comments, and quality of the information are important things to attract consumers.
 On Dianping for example, most of them will only check restaurants presented at the top of their research.